cytoscape/cytoscape-manual/docs/Creating_Networks.md

 -   Click **Enter** to start the search.

 -   Select databases from the hits.
-This selection will be saved as your default database list.

 ![PSICQUIC-search.png](_static/images/Creating_Networks/PSICQUIC-search.png)